POSITION TITLE: 2022-057 Director of Government Relations

 The ideal candidate will bring a proven commitment to environmental conservation with direct experience in some combination of Congressional or government service, lobbying, advocacy, and/or government relations work.
 This individual will have deep knowledge of Congressional and government policy-making.

 This position is based in Washington, D.C. and the successful candidate will be expected to register as a federal lobbyist.

 Bachelor’s Degree or equivalent years of experience

 Ocean Conservancy is committed to equity in its pay practices and posts the minimum and midpoint of the range for each of its open positions.
 Salary is based on a nonprofit scale and commensurate with the skills, years of experience, and unique background of the candidate.
-Salary minimum is $112,200; salary midpoint is $130,900.
+Salary minimum is $115,566; salary midpoint is $144,509.
+The midpoint usually represents the market rate for a position, and a fully experienced employee may be paid at this level.
 Salary may be higher as appropriate for the selected candidate, with internal equity being considered.